karthik-yale/host_microbe/README.md

 └── LICENSE                   # License information for the repository
 ```

+### Prerequisites

+- Conda: Ensure you have Conda installed.
+- **[Git LFS](https://git-lfs.github.com/)**: This repository uses Git Large File Storage

 ## Installation

+- To install git lfs, run

+        git lfs install

+- If you have trouble installing git lfs, that step can be skipped and the large files, 'data_files/all_phens_covs.json' and 'data_files/my_object.pkl', can be downloaded manually
-To run the code in this repository, you need to set up the correct Python environment.
+- To run the code in this repository, you need to set up the correct Python environment.
 This can be done using the environment.yml file provided.

-### Prerequisites

-Conda: Ensure you have Conda installed.

 ### Setting Up the Environment